 Matted fur is another common culprit for butt itching in dogs.
 Matting around the anus is especially common in dogs with long fur since poo can get stuck in it when they’re going to potty.
 Itching and scooting may be your dog telling you that they need a sanitary trim.

-Constipation is yet another cause of scooting and may cause your pup to leave behind a mess.
+Constipation or diarrhea are other causes of scooting and may cause your pup to leave behind a mess.
 A fiber or water deficiency is the number-one cause of constipation in dogs, so make sure your dog is getting plenty of both.
 Diarrhea is often caused by a food sensitivity or illness, so be sure to watch your dog's diet and help give them a wipe when they need it.

 Examine your pup’s hind end to make sure there aren’t any obstructions or matting.

 Have your pup checked for intestinal parasites.

 Attempt to express your pup’s anal glands if you know how- otherwise, talk with your vet or groomer.